Les Crane: Television

-More affiliates signed up for a November relaunch of The Les Crane Show, and Look ran a prominent feature story with captioned still photographs from the August episodes.
+More affiliates signed up for a November relaunch of The New Les Crane Show, and Look ran a prominent feature story with captioned still photographs from the August episodes.
 One image shows Shelley Winters debating a controversial issue with Jackie Robinson, May Craig and William F. Buckley.
+A video clip from this telecast, preserved at the UCLA Film & Television Archive, indicates that the issue had to do with presidential candidate Barry Goldwater.

-While some critics found Crane's late-night series innovative (indeed, two and a half years later The Phil Donahue Show followed a similar format to much greater success on a local station in Dayton, Ohio during its daytime schedule), it never gained much of an audience.
+While some critics found Crane's late-night series innovative (indeed, two and a half years later The Phil Donahue Show followed a similar format to much greater success on a local station in Dayton, Ohio during its daytime schedule), his series never gained much of an audience.

-In late June 1965, following Crane's three-month absence from television, The Les Crane Show was retitled ABC's Nightlife, sometimes advertised in newspapers as Nightlife, and it returned to the late-night schedule of the ABC network.
-Network executives removed most of the controversy and emphasized light entertainment.
-Producer Nick Vanoff started forbidding guests from broaching controversial topics.
-After the summer 1965 run ended, network executives relocated the show from New York to Los Angeles, and the fall season began there.
-The Paley Center for Media has available for viewing the first 15 minutes of one of the last episodes before executives finally cancelled ABC's Nightlife in early November 1965.
-Crane can be seen and heard delivering his monologue, joking about words that could be censored and bantering with his sidekick Nipsey Russell.
+The two videotapes that ABC used to pitch The New Les Crane Show to its affiliates in 1964 constitute most of the surviving video and audio of Crane's show.
+The UCLA Film & Television Archive has a digitized collection of clips from the Les Crane Show early episodes in August 1964.
+It was assembled using videotape editing equipment, difficult to use at the time, probably so network executives could use the collection of clips, in addition to the two entire episodes, to pitch the show to affiliates around the United States that had not yet signed up to carry the show.

-The two kinescopes that ABC used to pitch The Les Crane Show to its affiliates in 1964 constitute most of the surviving video and audio of Crane's show.
-The UCLA Film and Television Archive has a digitized collection of clips from the Les Crane Show early episodes in August 1964.
-It was assembled using 16 millimeter editing equipment, probably so network executives could use the collection of clips, in addition to the two entire episodes, to pitch the show to affiliates around the United States who had not yet signed up to carry the show.
+An archive of source material on Malcolm X has only the audio of the civil rights leader's appearance with Crane on the night of December 28–29, 1964.
+Their conversation starts with Crane saying, "This interview is going to be a little difficult for me to do because I know Malcolm.
+We've done shows together before.
+He's been a guest of mine on a couple of different occasions.
+We've had telephone conversations of length and interest."
+Details of their previous encounters and phone conversations are unknown.
+In addition to the Malcolm X archive, a business called Archival Television Audio has this recording.
+It also has sound recordings of Crane's local New York television show from 1963 and 1964 that amplified phone calls from viewers, possibly including Malcolm.
+(ABC network employees discontinued the phone calls because the limitations of telephone technology ruled out incoming calls from viewers nationwide.)